-Chronic inflammation of the ear and eustachian tubes, causing deafness.
+Chronic inflammation of the ear and eustachian tubes, causing deafness (Kali mur.).
 A ringing in the ears from engorgement of blood.

 KALI MUR.-A very important remedy in treatment of disease of the ear when, after inflammation, the membranes become thickened, causing deafness.
 Deafness caused from swelling of the eustachian tubes.
+Can hear better when there is confusion, such as in a street car, or in a mill.
 Deafness, with swelling of the glands of the ear; cracking noises in the ear on blowing the nose or when swallowing.
 Earache, with swelling of the glands or membranes of the throat or ear; the tongue generally has a white or grayish-white coating.
 Catarrh of the middle ear, with white discharge.
 Chronic inflammations of the internal or external ear.

 KALI PHOS.-Deafness, with noises in the ear from nervous exhaustion.
-Deafness from want of nervous perception; noises in the head, with weakness and confusion.
+Deafness from want of nervous perception; noises in the head, with weakness and confusion; confused noises make hearing worse.
 Ulceration of the ear, with suppuration, pus being dirty, foul and ichorous, with very offensive odor.
 Atrophic conditions of the ear, especially in old people.